 Students form a crucial part of the life of this church.
 We’re a family church and see you as a big part of that family!

-At Knighton we have a team dedicated to students, led by Hannah and Adi Jefferies, John and Hannah Corke, and Pete Dixon.
+At Knighton we have a team dedicated to students, led by Pip Graves, Josiah Ford, Hannah and Adi Jefferies and Pete Dixon.
 We want to make it as easy as possible for you to get involved and feel at home here.
 We put on a number of events throughout the year specifically for students but our heart is that you feel very much part of the family here at Knighton!

 We all know students appreciate good food!
-We hold regular student lunches at homes, and it’s a fantastic way to get to know other members of the church – as well as feeding up for the rest of the week!
+We hold regular student lunches at homes, mainly in the summer term, and it’s a fantastic way to get to know other members of the church – as well as feeding up for the rest of the week!

 Getting involved in church?